Options for Improving Your Drinking Water

 Carbon Filters:

-An activated carbon filter is used to reduce contaminants such as chlorine, pesticides and organic chemicals, and to eliminate taste and odors.
-Activated carbon filters come in a variety of sizes ranging from those that connect directly to the tap to those that are connected to the supply pipes.
+Filters made of carbon reduce contaminants such as chlorine, pesticides and organic chemicals from water.
+These filters also eliminate tastes and odors.
+Carbon filters are connected directly to the tap or connected to the supply lines and can vary in size.
 Note, though, that filters must be changed regularly to maintain effectiveness and are not designated to remove a wide variety of contaminants.

 Reverse Osmosis Systems:

-In addition to boiling, Reverse Osmosis (RO) systems are recommended by the Center for Disease Control as the most effective way of treating residential water.
+The Center for Disease Control recommends boiling water and reverse osmosis (RO) systems as the most effective ways of treating residential water.
 These very popular water treatment systems employ a semi-permeable membrane.
-When water is forced against the membrane, a portion of it passes through, leaving the impurities behind to be carried away.
-These systems can be effective in dealing with dissolved salts, suspended solids, dissolved chemicals and a wide variety of other contaminants that cannot be seen by the human eye.
+Water is forced against the membrane, a portion of it passes through, leaving the impurities behind to be carried away.
+RO systems are effective in removing dissolved salts, suspended solids, dissolved chemicals and a wide variety of other contaminants.
 When choosing an RO system, look for units with a high recovery rate to reduce water usage and waste.
-Generally, a rate of 25 percent is considered efficient.
+A rate of 25 percent is generally considered efficient.

 Regardless of what type of water system you select, check to see if the system is third party certified before making your final decision.
 NSF International, an independent testing organization, is internationally recognized for its experience in testing and certifying products to ensure they perform as claimed.
 The Water Quality Association, the regulatory body of the water quality industry, also validates products.